e271828e/Flight.jl/docs/notes/design/framework_spec.md

 *receives* the environment, and never writes it ([§14.9](#149-mounting-problems-as-relocatable-values)).
-The returned NamedTuple's names are the equation names the report and the failure messages use; the service packs residuals and tolerances by field order.
-Shapes are checked at setup: the guess evaluation the service performs anyway observes the residual key set, and a `tolerances` mismatch — or any field-shape disagreement — is `TrimProblemInvalid` ([Appendix C](#appendix-c-the-diagnostic-kind-set)).
+The returned NamedTuple's names are the equation names the report and the failure messages use; the service packs residuals and tolerances by field order — `tolerances`' order, canonical for the r-side, each residual return reordered to it (`NamedTuple{keys(tolerances)}(r)`) before packing, so an equation list spelled in a different order inside the lambda pairs correctly and costs nothing.
+Names and types are checked at setup: the guess evaluation the service performs anyway observes the residual key set, and a `tolerances` key-set mismatch — or any field-type disagreement, on either side of the seam — is `TrimProblemInvalid` ([Appendix C](#appendix-c-the-diagnostic-kind-set)), with the offending field and the names or types in hand.
+Order is never a mismatch.
 Worked, the C172 cruise case reduced to its three-equation core (the real problem is the same shape with the full 7-variable search; the θ-constraint elimination survives inside `trim_condition`):